michaelkyu/MobMess/README.md

 Next, we'll need a table of gene annotations.

-* The table needs the columns 'contig', 'start', 'stop', 'direction', 'accession', 'source'
+* This table can have one of two formats.
+See above in the command line description (`mobmess visualize -h`) to understand the formats.
-* (Optional) the table can have a column called 'description' (or equivalently, 'function') which describes the annotation.
+* Here, we'll use a table with the columns 'contig', 'start', 'stop', 'direction', 'accession', 'source', 'description'
 * These tables can be generated using the [PlasX tutorial](https://github.com/michaelkyu/plasx#step-1-identify-genes-and-annotate-cogs-and-pfams-using-anvio) to annotate genes with COGs and Pfams (using anvi'o) and with de novo families (using MMseqs2)

 ```bash